BEKZATKAZ/OptimizationDemo/README.md

 # OptimizationDemo
-This project is a showcase of deep Unity optimization, featured in my Fiverr gig video.
-The video demonstrates real performance problems and how I solved them.
+This project is a showcase of deep Unity optimization, featured in my Fiverr gig video (Currently on my Fiverr gig the video might be under review).
+It demonstrates real performance problems and how I solved them.
 No profiler tricks, no fake stats.
 Everything shown is reproducible.
 You can download the project and run it yourself to verify the results.

 ## Overview
 I implemented **Conway's Game of Life** and **Procedural Generation** using different techniques but the same core algorithms to show how bad performance can get, and how much it can be improved.
 Both are CPU-heavy by default.
+Note that most of those mini allocations that you see in the profiler are caused by Unity itself, not by me.

 ### Before
 - Conway's Game Of Life: 1 FPS, +200 MB allocated per frame